 To date, we have reached over 5000 students in North Central Arizona.
 This year, there will be free educational workshops during the day on Saturday at Prescott High School!

-Musicians at this year's jazz party included Scott Whitfield, Tony Vacca, Jack Peterson, Yanni Goudelis, Howard Alden, Ginger Berglund, Mike Vax, Kim Richmond, Ronnie Rose, C.E.
+Musicians at the 2019 jazz party included Scott Whitfield, Tony Vacca, Jack Peterson, Yanni Goudelis, Howard Alden, Ginger Berglund, Mike Vax, Kim Richmond, Ronnie Rose, C.E.
 Askew, Kenny French, Selwyn Reams, Chris Finet, Paul Brewer, Dave Russell, Gary Anderson, Brian Zabriskie, Art Swanson, Blake Downs, Adam Compeau, Bruce Gates & Ron King.

 For two decades, the Prescott Jazz Summit Has: